particle-iot/docs/src/content/reference/device-os/firmware.md

 `System.sleep()` can be used to dramatically improve the battery life of a Particle-powered project.

+For introduction to sleep and the various sleep modes and trade-offs, see [Learn more about sleep modes](/tutorials/learn-more/about-sleep/).

 The `SystemSleepConfiguration` class configures all of the sleep parameters and eliminates the previous numerous and confusing overloads of the `System.sleep()` function.
 You pass this object to `System.sleep()`.

 For earlier versions of Device OS you can use the [classic API](#sleep-classic-api-).